 The company’s bold innovations have proved to the industry at large how understanding your customers is the starting point to building a good relationship, rather than trying to fit them into traditional marketing templates.

 Healthcare businesses are increasingly recognising that their brands are strategic business assets, to be nurtured and valued, and driven by the organisation’s vision and values.
 Clearly, the most successful businesses are those that connect staff with their purpose, improving employee engagement and, in turn, translating into customer satisfaction and preference.

-A good example is Varian Medical Systems.
-The company implemented a brand management software platform after a rebranding exercise with the purpose of aligning its internal teams behind their brand, so as to build their business from the inside out.
+A good example is Transitions Optical, a global brand with offices in the United States, Brazil, France and Singapore.
+The company implemented a brand management software platform with the purpose of aligning its internal teams behind their brand, so as to build their business from the inside out.